-It follows, in particular, under EMIR derivatives contracts whose execution takes place on Multilateral Trading Facility (MTF) are OTC derivatives.
+ESMA has acknowledged in its Questions and Answers that under EMIR derivatives contracts whose execution takes place on Multilateral Trading Facility (MTF) and Organised Trading Facility (OTF) are OTC derivatives.

 The European Securities and Markets Authority (ESMA) in the Q&As on EMIR Implementation OTC Q.1(d) indicated some 'OTC derivatives' terminology complexities: